gelisam/klister/README.rst

 * Klister is missing commonly-expected datatypes like ``Map``, ``Set``, and ``Double``.
-* Klister requires functions to be defined before they are used.
+* Klister requires functions and datatypes to be defined before they are used.
 * Klister does not support concurrency.
 It might be possible to implement a ``#lang`` with a green thread scheduler.
 * Klister does not support exception-handling. ``error`` and ``syntax-error``